Plant-based leather: Production

 There are two processes that can turn apple waste into leather.
-The first process turns the apple waste into a pureé, which is then spread flat on a sheet and dehydrated; next the sheet is combined with polyurethane to add durability.
+The first process turns the apple waste into a purée which is then spread flat on a sheet and dehydrated; next the sheet is combined with polyurethane to add durability.
 The second process turns the apple waste into a powder, which is then combined with polyurethane and coated onto a cotton and polyester backing.

 Sustainability

 AppleSkin apple leather is PETA approved Vegan, USDA Biopreferred approved, and OEKO-TEX certified.
 Despite the name, apple leather is not entirely biodegradable.
 After being combined with polyurethane, the leather is only 50% plant-based.
 However apple leather production emits less carbon dioxide (CO_{2}) than PU leather; for every 1 kg of apple waste used as a substitute for PU, 5.28 kg of CO_{2} is saved.
 The majority of the sustainability that comes from apple leather is in its consumption of waste; by repurposing part of the 4 million metric tones per year³ of waste that comes from apple peels and stalks, the process keeps the surplus from decomposing and producing methane, which contributes to climate change.